browserengineering/book/book/browsersandweb.md

 These kinds of quandaries are common to all complex codebases.
 But what makes a browser different is that there is often an _urgency to fix them_.
-Browsers are nearly as old as any “legacy” codebase, but are _not_ legacy, not abondoned or half-deprecated, not slated for replacement.
+Browsers are nearly as old as any “legacy” codebase, but are _not_ legacy, not abandoned or half-deprecated, not slated for replacement.
 On the contrary, they are vital to the world’s economy.
-Browser engineers are forced[^forced-negative] to fix and improve rather than abaondon and replace.
+Browser engineers are forced[^forced-negative] to fix and improve rather than abandon and replace.

 [^forced-negative]: I don't intend the negative connotation.
 It’s because browsers are so important that we browser developers can afford an